 THE RICH TABLE COOKBOOK

-Our first cookbook hits shelves on 9/4 and is now available for pre-order!
-We'll be sharing some of our favorite recipes with you, offering tips for making Rich Table-inspired meals at home, and taking a look back at how Rich Table came to be.
-PRE-ORDER THE BOOK HERE: Amazon, Barnes & Noble, Chronicle Books, Indiebound.
+Our first cookbook is NOW ON SALE!
+We're sharing some of our favorite recipes with you, offering tips for making Rich Table-inspired meals at home, and taking a look back at how Rich Table came to be.
+ORDER THE BOOK HERE.

 COOKBOOK SNEAK PEEK: THE PERFECT SUMMER DESSERT

 We can hardly wait until the book is released in September, so we want to share a sneak peek of a recipe from the book that’s perfect for summertime cookouts: our incredibly refreshing Mixed Melon with Mint and Cucumber Sherbet dessert.